saleor/example-nextjs-app-router-starter/README.md

 cp .env.example .env
 ```

-> Note: Currently, only `.env` is supported. `.env.local` and any other variation will not work with GraphQL Code Generator.

 3. Replace the `SALEOR_API_URL` environment variable with the address of your Saleor instance.

 4. Install the dependencies: